Dahkenangnon/flutter_feathersjs.dart/docs/src/guide/authentication.md

 # Authentication

-Because we have two parts (scketio and rest) which must communicate with the same server (which required maybe authentication) we must found a way to authenticate both rest & socketio once user is logged.
+Because we have two parts (socketio and rest) which must communicate with the same server (which required maybe authentication) we must found a way to authenticate both rest & socketio once user is logged.